Why Choosing Adoption is Not Giving Up

 Making an Adoption Plan

 Adoptions With Love understands that everyone is an individual and no two people are alike.
 This is YOUR adoption plan.
 Some expectant/birth parents want a closed adoption plan.
 Others want a semi-open adoption plan where they can choose the family, meet in person, and receive letters and pictures (through their adoption agency) over 18 years.
 Many expectant/birth parents want a more open adoption plan with ongoing yearly meetings or regular email and phone calls.
-We have all of those options at Adoptions With Love.
+You have all of those options at Adoptions With Love.
 Every prospective parent agrees to at least a semi-open adoption plan.
-Adoptions With Love also keeps photos and letters on file, should a birth mother have a change of heart on receiving the update on her child.
+Adoptions With Love also keeps photos and letters on file, should a birth mother want to receive updates of her child down the road.

 When you consider adoption as a positive choice for an unplanned pregnancy, you are certainly not giving up.
 You are in charge.
-This is YOUR adoption plan and as skilled adoption professionals we can assist you and make certain your best interests are the main focus.
-At Adoptions With Love, we are here for you with care, compassion and professionalism.
-Adoption is a journey through life and we are here all the way, both now and into the future.
+This is YOUR adoption plan and, as skilled adoption professionals, we can assist you and make certain your best interests are the main focus.
+At Adoptions With Love, we are here for you with care, compassion, and professionalism.
+Adoption is a journey through life, and we are here all the way, both now and into the future.
 No matter where you are in your pregnancy, and even if you have already given birth, you can still make an adoption plan.